JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 You can view full report in pdf [HERE](https://github.com/JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/blob/main/Supply%20chain%20analytics%20dashboard.pdf) or download the PowerBI file [HERE](https://github.com/JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/blob/main/Supply%20chain%20analytics%20dashboard.pbix)

 ## The Problem
-The problem I worked on in this case study was to analytically determine a Make versus Buy decision for a fictitious company Tanate Industries that sells replacement parts for industrial pizza ovens.
-My task was to calculate the full cost of the Make and Buy Options so that the business could make an informed decision.
+The problem I worked on in this case study was to develop a model to analytically determine a Make versus Buy decision for a fictitious company Tanate Industries that sells replacement parts for industrial pizza ovens.
+This PowerBI tool will be useful to calculate the full cost of the Make and Buy Options so that the business can make an informed decision.

 ## Datasets and Data Model
 The other analysts on the team started a PowerBI file by loading the data and creating a model but they need my help visualizing and interpreting the results.
-The Dataset consist of 3 tables, the Quotes table, Internal_Mfg_Resource_Estimates table and the Product Dimanesion table.
+The Dataset consist of 3 tables, the Quotes table, Internal_Mfg_Resource_Estimates table and the Product Dimension table.
 You can see the model below:

 ![supply chain model](supplychain1.png)